-For Professional Services Staff there remains a lower representation of women in higher grades UE08 and UE10 with 31% of posts at grade UE10 occupied by women.
-For the first time this year the proportion of women in grade UE9 has breached 50%.
-When compared to the proportion of women in academic posts, women are better represented in the higher grades for professional support staff; in grade UE10 only 22% of academic posts are women compared with 31% for professional support staff.
-At UE09 women are better represented in professional support posts with 51% female compared with 35% for academic staff.
+For Professional Services Staff there remains a lower representation of women in higher grades UE08 to UE10 with 38% of posts at grade UE10 occupied by women (increased from 31% in 2013/14).
+When compared to the proportion of women in academic posts, women are better represented in the higher grades for professional support staff; in grade UE10 only 23% of academic posts are women compared with 38% for professional support staff.
+At UE09 women are better represented in professional support posts with 47% female compared with 35% for academic staff.

-The proportion of UK nationality ethnic minority professional support staff is 2.6%, with a general upward trend observed since 2008/09.
-For non-UK nationality staff the proportion of professional support staff from an ethnic minority background was 24.8% in 2013/14.
-Comparison with other institutions shows that the University of Edinburgh has a higher proportion of ethnic minority professional support staff than other Scottish institutions.
+The proportion of UK nationality ethnic minority professional support staff is 2.8%, with a general upward trend observed since 2008/09.
+For non-UK nationality staff the proportion of professional support staff from an ethnic minority background was 24.2% in 2014/15.
+Comparison with other institutions shows that the University of Edinburgh has the same proportion of ethnic minority professional support staff as other Scottish institutions in 2014/15, although it had a slightly higher proportion in the previous four years.